When the UK was first put into lockdown on 23 March 2020, our normal lives and routines became set to change.

 During all of this, first and foremost we wanted to make sure that everyone is safe and that nobody feels alone.
 We have been making calls to check on the welfare of our customers and offering our support services wherever we can.

-We have spoken to 4409 customers so far, who were happy to hear from us whether or not they needed our support.
+We have made 22,000 phone calls and spoken to 9,278 customers so far, who were happy to hear from us whether or not they needed our support.
 Out of the calls we have made so far,

-- 196 people have been supported with financial advice from our in-house One Money Team
+- 395 people have been supported with financial advice from our in-house One Money team

 - 14 to local authority emergency response for help with medication